Kindergarten STEM Activities – Easy & Fun Setup

 - Have the pipettes, or droppers, ready in each cup of water.
 (You only need to use 1 cup of blue if you are teaching about the water cycle, but more colors just add to the fun)

-- Right before you are ready to start the experiment, spray shaving at the top of the jar until it is slightly above the top of the jar.
+- Right before you are ready to start the experiment, spray shaving cream at the top of the jar until it is slightly above the top.
 (This will represent the cloud)

 - Use the pipettes to drop the food coloring onto the top of the shaving cream.